Opium Chinatown | Soho Bar

 You’ll enter through an unassuming, numberless jade door on Gerrard Street (which incidentally, if it had a number, would be 15).
 If the amber light’s on, you’re good to go.

-Inside you’ll find a maze of different rooms, spread out over three floors.
+Inside you’ll find a maze of different rooms, spread out over two floors.
 Options include the Dining Room for ‘dim sum with a modern twist’, an Apothecary Bar serving mysterious, medicinal potions only identifiable by their Chinese characters, and a little tea room.

 There’s also a homely attic bar upstairs which leads through a handful of Orient Express-style carriages into founder Dré Masso’s experimental and interactive Bartender’s Table, where bartenders and guests mingle over fortune cookie-accompanied Double Bubbles, Laughing Buddhas and Dré’s signature (smoke-producing) Opium Cocktail No.1.